csci104/site/homework/hw3/programming/index.md

 + Due: Friday, November 1st, 11:59pm PST
 + To access the written portion of this assignment, click [here](..)
-+ Directory name in your github repository for this homework (case sensitive): `hw3`
++ The GitHub Classroom link to access this assignment is: [here](https://classroom.github.com/a/s__fpPn7)

-+ There is no skeleton code for PA3
-+ You should use the `Makefile` from the resources repo to compile your doublet program.
-While you should test your heap, you won't submit your testing code, and thus will not need to provide a compilation command for it.
+    - There is no skeleton code for PA3 other than the given `Makefile`.
+There should be no need to modify it since you won't need to provide a compilation command for MinHeap.h
-+ Remember to compile and test your code inside Docker (but should do your git commands outside Docker)
+    - Remember to compile and test your code inside Docker (but should do your git commands outside Docker)
 <!-- + Provide a `README.md` file to explain how to compile your code, and to document any oddities you want the graders to be aware of. -->

 ### Problem 1 (Build a templated d-ary heap, 20%)